-The dangers of grain and legume consumption and of excess fructose consumption has been discussed on this website, but another common toxin in Western diets needs more attention: PUFAs (Polyunsaturated fats).
+The dangers of grain and legume consumption and of excess fructose consumption has been discussed on this website, but another common toxin in Western diets needs more attention: PUFAs (polyunsaturated fats).
 I see that a lot of people are confused about which fats are the good ones and which are the bad ones.
 This article will clear the confusion and will also show that limiting PUFA consumption is an extremely important step to achieve and maintain great health.

-Dietary fats are divided in three main categories: saturated fats, monounsaturated fats and polyunsaturated fats.
+Dietary fats are divided into three main categories: saturated fats, monounsaturated fats and polyunsaturated fats.
 Vegetable oils and animal fats are most often composed of a mixture of those kinds of fat.
 For example, olive oil is composed mostly of monounsaturated fat with some polyunsaturated fat.
 Coconut oil is mostly saturated fat.
 Lard is usually about half saturated fat and half monounsaturated fat, but also contains a fair amount of polyunsaturated fat.
 Most vegetable oils except palm oil, olive oil and coconut oil are high in PUFA while most animal fats are mostly composed of saturated and monounsaturated fat.

-The main dietary PUFAs, omega-3 fat and omega-6 fat, are considered essential because they can’t be metabolized by the body and they need to be obtained from food.
-This could also suggest that they aren’t all that important because the most important macro nutrients like glucose, monounsaturated fat and saturated fat can be metabolized by the body when there is a need.
+The main dietary PUFAs, omega-3 fat and omega-6 fat, are considered essential because they can’t be manufactured by the body and they need to be obtained from food.
+This could also suggest that they aren’t all that important because the most important macro nutrients like glucose, monounsaturated fat and saturated fat can be manufactured by the body when there is a need.
 Moreover, PUFA deficiencies are extremely rare and could only be reproduced in humans at the time when complete parenteral nutrition didn’t contain any PUFAs.
 The quantities needed are really small and the food naturally found in nature contains more than enough to meet our needs.

-Not surprisingly, PUFAs usually contribute only a minor part of our own fat tissues, while the major part is saturated and monounsaturated, like most other mammals.
+Not surprisingly, PUFAs usually contribute only a minor part to our own fat tissues, while the major part is saturated and monounsaturated, like most other mammals.
 Most of the time, it’s a good idea to consume macro-nutrients in the same ratio that our own tissues contain.

 One of the main problems with PUFAs is that they are chemically really unstable.
 They have 2 or more unsaturated double bonds in their carbon chain and are therefore at risk of being altered and denatured by what surrounds them.
 Outside of us, these fats easily become rancid or oxidized in the presence of heat, light or oxygen.
 Inside our bodies, PUFAs easily react and bond to proteins and sugars to create toxic by-products like AGEs (advanced glycation end-products), which can then cause numerous sorts of damage.
 It’s good to note that PUFAs react much more to the sugar fructose than to the sugar glucose.
 This brings yet another reason why fructose consumption should be kept low.
 Another good practice is to avoid eating PUFAs at the same time as sources of fructose like fruits.